 The basal bone is more resistant to resorption.
 Hence Basal Bicortical engagement is better than an implant tip engaging the trabecular bone, which is softer and does not have enough capacity to accept the loads.

 “Bone Quality is good in Cortical Basal Bone compared to the Trabecular bone” that is the key reason why we are able to do immediate implantation and loading/function for most of our patients across the world.

 Why you should not go for Single Piece / One Piece / Monobloc Implants – Disadvantages

-There are several disadvantages of using a single piece implant.
-A dental implant treatment has three parts Implant Fixture, Implant Abutment and Implant crown.
+There are several disadvantages to using a single piece implant.
+Dental implant treatment has three parts Implant Fixture, Implant Abutment and Implant crown.
 Single piece implants can be used only in limited cases where the load or stress is less especially in the front lower teeth.

 The video below shows the key difference between Single piece and Two-piece dental implants.

 TTPHIL Technique – Permanent Teeth in 2-9 Days